 Planning for College

-Life insurance should be a large part of your overall retirement plan.
-A sufficient life insurance policy will provide financial support for your surviving loved ones who may not be able to live solely on your retirement savings.
-A retirement plan without any life insurance is just a savings plan that dies or becomes disabled when you do.
+Plan well (and early) for your retirement and live in peace.
+Life insurance should be an indispensable part of your overall retirement plan.
+A sufficient policy will provide for your loved ones who may not be able to sustain solely on your retirement savings.